yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-02-introduction.md

     <td style="white-space: normal;"><i>What if I can't find a good research problem?</i></td>
     <td style="white-space: normal;">
       <ul>
-        <li>Assumes that a first-year student is supposed to find all the right research problem alone</li>
+        <li>Assumes that a first-year student is supposed to find all the right research problems alone</li>
-        <li>Assumes finding good research problems is an independent endeavour</li>
-        <li>Assumes a limited number of good problems</li>
+        <li>Assumes there only exist a limited number of good problems</li>
         <li>Assumes that you have to have your thesis topic right away</li>
         <li>Assumes you have to find the problem yourself, when your advisor and others are there to help you</li>
-        <li>Assumes there are good research problems</li>
         <li>Assumes that you have to know whether a problem is good at the start</li>
       </ul>
     </td>